 Sadly, Anti-Hum pickups have no date stamps or codes on them that I’ve ever seen, though some appear to have the remnants of something having been ink-stamped or written on them, though I should point out that it is entirely possible that this was done years later when people removed them from guitars.
 Most of any trace of such a stamping has long since worn away, though, except where people have written or taped identifying marks on them.
 Remember that these pickups are sometimes over 50 years old and may have been owned by many people.

-To try and learn more about these pickups I spent far too much time and tracked down a pile of online auctions, internet message board posts, and anything else I could find (including my own measurements) and put together a spreadsheet of over 60 AntiHum pickups, an image of which is shown to the right.
+To try and learn more about these pickups I spent far too much time and tracked down a pile of online auctions, internet message board posts, and anything else I could find (including my own measurements) and put together a spreadsheet of almost 70 AntiHum pickups, an image of which is shown to the right.
 Over time as I add new pickups I will update this data so that it stays current.
-I have made the image link to a PDF for easier updating and readability.

 From the information I have, there seems to be two major variations of these pickups.
 The first, which I’ll call the 7k series, can be found in guitars from about 1963 to about 1968 and have a DC resistance in the roughly 6.5k-7.9k range.
 The second, which I’ll call the 5k series, seems to show up in guitars in 1969 and 1970 and had a much lower resistance in the roughly 5.1k-6k range.